ABOUT YOUR INNKEEPER

 In 1999, Steve succumbed to metastatic melanoma.
 While no longer physically among us, his presence is still very much felt at the Inn.
 We still cook with many of his recipes, while continuing to grow and test new ones that respect his commitment to reduced fat and sugar without sacrificing flavor or texture.
 His collection of Wallace Nutting prints and classical music fill the inn.
 A foundation has been set up in his memory.
 The Stephen Lindner-Lesser Memorial Foundation will make grants to local arts organizations, continuing Steve’s enthusiasm for and commitment to the Berkshire cultural scene.
 The Rookwood Inn’s Guide to Devouring the Berkshires – One Cultural Bite at a Time, our armchair guide to the culture in the Berkshires and cookbook featuring recipes from the featured cultural venues and The Rookwood Inn was published in late 2011.
 Its profits will be funneled to the memorial fund.

 I am still very active in the community.
-I served two terms as President of the Lenox Chamber of Commerce, three years as President of Hevreh of Southern Berkshire and am currently a Vice-President of the Jewish Federation of the Berkshires.
+I served two terms as President of the Lenox Chamber of Commerce, three years as President of Hevreh of Southern Berkshire and am currently President of the Jewish Federation of the Berkshires.

-After hosting many weddings at The Rookwood Inn, and going through the full planning of my mother’s second wedding I decided to combine my skills and interests and became a Justice of the Peace.
+After hosting many weddings at The Rookwood Inn, and going through the full planning of my mother’s second wedding I decided to combine my skills and interests and became a Justice of the Peace and an ordained ULC Minister.
 I specialize in planning individual, original weddings for each couple.

 I am grateful for the opportunity to continue a dream.
 Thank you, our guests, those who have come before you, and those who are yet to come, for helping us live this wonderful life.